These are the winners in the Bar & Restaurant Revive Awards

 Below, find the complete list of nominees – including a few that were added because they scored significant write-in votes from Time Out readers.
 The ultimate winners have been highlighted, but you’re all winners to us.

-We're proud to partner on the Revive Awards with American Express, whose Shop Small campaign supports small businesses that make Melbourne great.
+We're proud to partner on the Revive Awards with American Express, whose Shop Small campaign supports small businesses that make Sydney great.

 'STAYING IN’ AWARDS: